Severe Weather by State: The Ultimate Research

 More than half of Americans (54%) have an emergency kit.
 According to FEMA kits should include things like food, water, and other supplies like cash, batteries, and chargers to last you for several days if needed.
 Americans say the best way to prepare for severe weather is to have an emergency plan and to have an emergency kit.

-Another way people prepare for storms is by staying up to date, as 86% have received an emergency alert on their phone about severe weather.
+Another way people prepare for storms is by staying up to date, as 86% have received emergency alerts on their phone about severe weather.
 Other ways include watching the weather, protecting your home and property, and watching the news.

-Severe weather can be unpredictable and even dangerous and that’s why it’s so important to be prepared.
-Be sure to keep your insurance up to date as it can be crucial when a major weather event happens.
+Taking these steps can reduce your financial risk as severe weather becomes more common and destructive.
+Be sure to keep your relevant insurance policies up to date as it can be crucial when a major weather event happens.

 Methodology